Mortgage-focused software startup Blend seeks $4 bln valuation in U.S. IPO | Business

 Mortgage-focused software startup Blend seeks $4 bln valuation in U.S. IPO

-Mortgage software platform Blend Labs Inc said on Tuesday it was targeting a valuation of nearly $4 billion in its initial public offering in the United States, as it seeks to raise to $360 million.
+Blend Labs Inc, a digital banking platform focused on mortgage lending, is targeting a valuation of nearly $4 billion in its initial public offering (IPO) in the United States, seeking to cash in on the boom in demand for online financial services.
+Blend aims to sell 20 million shares priced between $16 and $18 each to raise up to $360 million, it said in an amended filing on Tuesday.

+Blend Labs Inc, a digital banking platform focused on mortgage lending, is targeting a valuation of nearly $4 billion in its initial public offering (IPO) in the United States, seeking to cash in on the boom in demand for online financial services.

-The company, which had filed confidentially for its listing in April, was last valued at $3.3 billion after a funding round in January this year.
-Blend's cloud-based software platform digitizes the banking experience, making it more convenient for customers from the moment they start an application for a loan or a deposit account to the moment they digitally sign the final documents.
+Blend aims to sell 20 million shares priced between $16 and $18 each to raise up to $360 million, it said in an amended filing on Tuesday.
+The company, which had filed confidentially for its listing in April, was last valued at $3.3 billion after a funding round in January.

-The company was co-founded in 2012 by Nima Ghamsari, a former employee of analytics giant Palantir Technologies Inc, who now heads Blend.
-Timothy Mayopoulos, a former chief executive officer at Fannie Mae, is the president of the startup.
-Blend aims to sell 20 million shares priced between $16 and $18 each, it said in an amended filing.
+Blend's cloud-based software platform digitizes banking, making it more convenient for customers to borrow money or deposit cash.
+On average, more than $5 billion in transactions are processed via the San Francisco-based company's platform every day.
+It had 291 customers including Wells Fargo & Co and Lennar Mortgage, as of last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)